 If the update you really don’t want is the worst one, we all know which one takes second prize: The update you do want that doesn’t show up.
 Android devices — with or without GMS (Google Mobile Services) — are all eligible to receive Google’s monthly security patches.
 These patches address exploits that could leave your Android device fleet vulnerable, and (in most cases) should be deployed as soon as practical.

-With Esper Foundation for Android (Foundation), we offer a better way to keep your fleet secure today — and long into the future.
-We give our Foundation customers access to Android security patches within 30 days of their publication by Google.
-And for Foundation on x86, we give you up to ten years of updates.
+With Esper Foundation for Android, we offer a better way to keep your fleet secure today — and long into the future.
+We give all our Foundation customers Android security patches published by Google (though they’re also able to opt out).
+And for Foundation on x86, we give you up to eight years of updates.
 To learn more about what we’re building with Foundation (including on x86), check out this page.

-I’ve been there: a brand-new shipment of machines arrives from your manufacturer, and that means someone is on provisioning duty.
-Understandably, your MDM really can’t be bothered to solve for the pain of deploying 800 devices in the field, each of which must likely go through a one-time setup process.
-Even Google’s own “Zero touch enrollment” for Android devices is not truly zero-touch, requiring some level of user input in order to connect to the internet and start the enrollment process.
+Even Google’s own “Zero touch enrollment” for Android Enterprise devices is not truly zero-touch, requiring some level of user input in order to connect to the internet and start the enrollment process.

 How bad would a migration to Esper from my MDM actually be?